Shinenite/playground/content/behind the scenes/avoidance journey.md

 Mayhaps in the future this project will turn into it’s own little sub-section!
 I could see that happening, also.

-# How it’s going
+# How it’s going (last updated: 02/04/2025)

-I’m here writing this post, and I have drafted my tasks.
-Stay tuned for more.
+I asked a friend to pick the first task and I’ve filmed some bits.

+Spoilers, but… The first task was actually concerning this place.
+Which is fitting, as I’ve also been writing this post. lol.